jerry914/Noty/README.md

 # Noty

 ## Overview
 Noty is a note-taking application using Ruby Roda and Vue.js (Vite).
 It enables users to create notes with titles, content, and prompts, which are private to each owner.
 Notes are organized into collections with names and prompts.
-Users can log in via Google, automatically creating an account with their Google name, email, and avatar.
+Accounts can log in via Google, automatically creating an account with their Google name, email, and avatar.

 ## Requirements
 - Ruby